-(Revised 12/2020)
+(Revised 12/2021)

 Purpose: This entry is made in lieu of Entry No. 28 when payment is made to the grantor (property owner) by a warrant drawn on the Condemnation Deposits Fund.
 If the amount of the settlement is more than the amount of the original deposit, an additional deposit will be made and recorded by Entry No. 27.
-If the amount of the settlement is less than the original deposit, the excess amount will be transferred to the agency's/department's fund and appropriation.
+If the amount of the settlement is less than the original deposit, the excess amount will be transferred to the agency/department's fund and appropriation.

-References: SAM sections 8610 and 6866
+References: SAM sections 6866, and 8610.6